Alluxio/alluxio/docs/en/operation/Scalability-Tuning.md

 You should either increase the resources/concurrency allowed on the master, or reduce the pressure.

+The master distinguishes the worker by (hostname, ports, domain socket path, tiered identity).
+If any of these attributes change, the master will think the worker is a new one and allocate one new worker ID to it.
+Consequently, the "old" worker will be removed and the "new" worker will be added, which are expensive metadata updates.
+Therefore, in order to avoid worker starting with different ports, it is recommended to configure workers to use static ports.
+In other words, we do not recommend setting workers to use port 0 like `alluxio.worker.rpc.port=0` because the port will be decided dynamically at runtime.
+All port configurations in Alluxio are by default static.

 #### Worker-side
 The frequency with which a worker checks in with the master is set by the following property:
 ```properties